 Inclusive Innovation: Supporting Students with Disabilities

-True equity isn't just about following accessibility laws; it’s about empowerment.
+True equity isn't just about following accessibility laws; it’s about fostering independence.
 Inclusive innovation means building tools from the ground up to support students with visual, auditory, or motor impairments.

 As we explore in our guide on how AI supports students with disabilities, these tools are becoming essential.
 From automated alt-text for complex diagrams to voice-command navigation, these features ensure that a student’s physical or cognitive style never dictates their academic potential.
 Researchers at the University of Maryland are currently proving that these tools can create truly equitable opportunities across all learning levels.